Semi-convection in rotating spherical shells: flows, layers and dynamos: Dynamo generation by semi-convection

-Figure \ref{fig:dipolar}(a) shows how the dipole and axisymmetry fractions vary along a transect of dynamo simulations with $Ek=10^{-4}$, as well as the ratio of the convective/jet Reynolds numbers.
+Figure \ref{fig:dipolar}(a) shows how the dipole and axisymmetry fractions vary along a transect of dynamo simulations with $\Pm=1$, as well as the ratio of the squared jet/convective Reynolds numbers (representing the ratio of jet/convective kinetic energies).
 It appears that high values of $\overline{f_\text{dip}}$ and $\overline{f_\text{axi}}$ are associated with the jet-dominated regime.
-Figures \ref{fig:dipolar}(b)--(g) show snapshots of the magnetic field on the surface, and the axisymmetric part of the velocity, for two simulations, one in the jet-dominated regime, and one where convection dominates.
+Figures \ref{fig:dipolar}(b)--(g) show snapshots of the magnetic field on the surface, the axisymmetric part of the velocity, and square Brunt-V\"ais\"al\"a frequency, for two simulations, one in the jet-dominated regime, and one where convection dominates.
 In the first simulation, the surface magnetic field is clearly strongly dipolar, with a clear partition between the two hemispheres.
 The velocity field is dominated by strong jets, with $u_r$ significantly smaller in magnitude than $u_\phi$.
-Figure~\ref{fig:dipolar}(f) shows that this simulation is in the jet-dominated regime, with a wide outer stably stratified layer.
+Figure~\ref{fig:dipolar}(f) shows a wide outer stably stratified layer.
 This simulation closely resembles that considered by \citet{pruzina2025planetary}.
-By contrast, in the second simulation, the magnetic field displays much more fine structure, with large contributions from higher-$l$ modes.
-The velocity jets are less columnar, and the radial velocity is of a similar magnitude to the azimuthal velocity, showing a much higher proportion of energy in convection compared to jets.
-Here, the convective zone takes up the entire domain, with much finer-scale density structures visible.
-Figure~\ref{fig:dipolar}(h)--(k) show the magnetic energy spectra at a range of radii for each simulation; in both cases, the spectrum is rather flat in the interior, and does not change significantly in the convective region.
-Further out, in the SSL, the spectrum decays with radius, with the dipole ($l=1$) component decaying at the slowest rate.
-In the jet-dominated regime, a wide SSL means that the field has decayed significantly and become strongly dipolar by the time it reaches the surface.
-By contrast, in the convection-dominated regime, the SSL is very thin, so the structure of the field at the surface is rather similar to that deep inside the shell.
-The effect of radius on the $m$-spectra is similar, with the $m>0$ modes decaying more rapidly as radius increases, resulting in an axisymmetric-dominated field at the surface.
+By contrast, in the second simulation, the magnetic field (fig.~\ref{fig:dipolar}(c)) displays much more fine structure, with large contributions from higher-$l$ modes.
+The velocity jets are less columnar, and the radial velocity is closer in magnitude to the azimuthal velocity, showing a much higher proportion of energy in convection compared to jets than in fig.~\ref{fig:dipolar}(d).
+In fig.~\ref{fig:dipolar}(g), the convective zone takes up the entire domain, with much finer-scale density structures visible.